ribajs/riba/README.md

 * Add not/negate formatter
 * Changes how observer is registered / notified.
 Instead of passing a function (sync), pass an object with a sync method
 * Remove component binding -> buggy, untested code.
 Prefer standard compliant custom component implementation
+* Remove compute feature - can be replaced by an identity formatter

 # Rivets.js